icinganalysis/icinganalysis.github.io/content/datassistant.md

-Aero-performance analysis with CFD (Computational Fluid Dynamics) is progressing, but is still challenged for cases such as complex ice shapes and performance near and past stall.
+Aero-performance analysis with CFD (Computational Fluid Dynamics) is progressing, but is still challenged for cases such as complex ice shapes and performance near and past aerodynamic stall.

 For more general application, one is left with correlations such as the "Brumby" chart and NACA-TR-446 as described in